-Up to 50% of the population in the USA suffers from some kind of serious digestive complaint.
+Up to 50% of the population suffers from some kind of serious digestive complaint.

-Are prebiotics and the Gut-Brain connection being overlooked?
+Are prebiotics and the Healing Power of food being overlooked?

 Digestive disorders at epidemic levels